 15.2.3.
-In case of combination of devices, each transverse row of test objects shall be seen by one device.
+In case of combination of rear visibility or detection, each entire transverse row of test objects shall be seen by one of these means.
 The close-proximity rear-view field of vision shall be obtained from the minimum number of mirrors and monitors.